opiproject/opi-prov-life/COORDINATION.md

 ### Assumptions

-The infrastructure devices must follow the PCI spec and be ready on the bus(es) at enumeration time, and/or hot plug devices in and out dynamically.
+- The infrastructure devices must follow the PCI spec and be ready on the bus(es) at enumeration time, and/or hot plug devices in and out dynamically.
+- Drivers for both X86 and ARM have to be present at the same time in option ROM (OROM).

 ### Virtio-net